ibois-epfl/augmented-stacking/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/d8c1521749d2bb0caae0af25f47fd9810f148f71.svg "Repobeats analytics image")

-Development code for an `dry-stone` and `-timber` stacking technique in AR. `Augmented Stacking` is a `CLI` software developed and tested on `Ubuntu 20.04 LTS`.
+Development code for a dry-stone and -timber stacking technique in AR.
+Augmented Stacking is a CLI software developed and tested on Ubuntu 20.04 LTS.

-Augmented Stacking is an augmented system designed to guide unexperienced users through the stacking of complex and irregular geometries.
-This digital fabrication system was applied to the assembly of one layer of half-timber dry-stone wall.
-Augmented Stacking is composed of two components: the stacking algorithm (which calculates the pose for each stone or irregular object feeded to the system) and the augmented pipeline to display the information.
+Augmented Stacking is an augmented system designed to guide inexperienced users through the stacking of complex and irregular geometries.
+This digital fabrication system was applied to the assembly of one layer of a half-timber dry-stone wall.
+Augmented Stacking is composed of two components: the stacking algorithm (which calculates the pose for each stone or irregular object fed to the system) and the augmented pipeline to display the information.

 For more info contact [andrea.settimi@epfl.ch](andrea.settimi@epfl.ch).